MicrosoftDocs/intellicode/docs/custom-models.md

 ## Machine-associated models

-### Create your model
+### Create and retrain your model

 Train a machine-associated model:
 1. Open the project or solution in Visual Studio.
 2. Open the IntelliCode page by choosing **View** > **Other Windows** > **IntelliCode**
 3. Review and accept the license terms checkbox at the bottom of the page.
-A machine-associated model will be trained automatically
+A machine-associated model will be trained automatically.

-## Retrain your model
+>[!NOTE]
+> You must repeate the above steps for each solution you want to train on.

 Visual Studio will automatically retrain your machine-associated team completions models, periodically.